 The applicant must hold a sport pilot or higher pilot certificate with the category and class privileges as appropriate to the flight instructor privileges sought.
 The candidate must be at least 18 years old.

-NOTE: If an FAA medical has been revoked, denied, withheld, or suspended, this requires a special issuance to clear the medical, before the driver’s license may be used as the medical eligibility.
+NOTE: If an FAA medical has been revoked, denied, withheld, or suspended, this requires a special issuance to clear the medical, before the driver’s license may be used as the medical eligibility for pilot and CFIS.
 Any limitation on the driver’s license or FAA medical must be followed.
 This applies to all pilots and flight instructors.

 Flight experience requirements

 Airplane and weight-shift-control category instructors need 150 hours of flight time as a pilot, which must include at least:

 - (i) 100 hours of flight time as pilot in command in powered aircraft,

 - (ii) 50 hours of flight time in category,